Demo 15: Styling with Bootstrap

 Paste in the Yeti navbar template, like this:

-<nav class="navbar navbar-expand-lg navbar-dark bg-primary"> <a class="navbar-brand" href="#">Navbar</a> <button class="navbar-toggler" type="button" data-toggle="collapse" data-target="#navbarColor01" aria-controls="navbarColor01" aria-expanded="false" aria-label="Toggle navigation"> <span class="navbar-toggler-icon"></span> </button> <div class="collapse navbar-collapse" id="navbarColor01"> <ul class="navbar-nav mr-auto"> <li class="nav-item active"> <a class="nav-link" href="#">Home <span class="sr-only">(current)</span></a> </li> <li class="nav-item"> <a class="nav-link" href="#">Features</a> </li> <li class="nav-item"> <a class="nav-link" href="#">Pricing</a> </li> <li class="nav-item"> <a class="nav-link" href="#">About</a> </li> </ul> <form class="form-inline my-2 my-lg-0"> <input class="form-control mr-sm-2" type="text" placeholder="Search"> <button class="btn btn-secondary my-2 my-sm-0" type="submit">Search</button> </form> </div> </nav>
+<nav class="navbar navbar-expand-lg navbar-dark bg-primary"> <a class="navbar-brand" href="#">Navbar</a> <button class="navbar-toggler" type="button" data-toggle="collapse" data-target="#navbarColor01" aria-controls="navbarColor01" aria-expanded="false" aria-label="Toggle navigation"> <span class="navbar-toggler-icon"></span> </button> <div class="collapse navbar-collapse" id="navbarColor01"> <ul class="navbar-nav mr-auto"> <li class="nav-item active"> <a class="nav-link" href="#">Home <span class="sr-only">(current)</span></a> </li> <li class="nav-item"> <a class="nav-link" href="#">Features</a> </li> <li class="nav-item"> <a class="nav-link" href="#">Pricing</a> </li> <li class="nav-item"> <a class="nav-link" href="#">About</a> </li> </ul> <form class="form-inline my-2 my-lg-0"> <input class="form-control mr-sm-2" type="text" placeholder="Search"> <button class="btn btn-secondary my-2 my-sm-0" type="submit">Search</button> </form> </div> </nav> -

 Change the

-element to QuizMe, like this:<a class="navbar-brand" href="#">QuizMe</a>
+navbar-brandelement to QuizMe, like this:<a class="navbar-brand" href="#">QuizMe</a> -

 Replace the links in the template’s

-element with our actual Home, About, etc. links, like this:<ul class="navbar-nav mr-auto"> <li class="nav-item active"> <%= link_to 'Home', root_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'About', about_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Contact', contact_path, class: 'nav-link' %> </li> <% if user_signed_in? %> <li class="nav-item"> <%= link_to 'Quizzes', quizzes_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'My Quizzes', account_quizzes_path, class: 'nav-link' %> </li> <% end %> </ul>
+ulelement with our actual Home, About, etc. links, like this:<ul class="navbar-nav mr-auto"> <li class="nav-item active"> <%= link_to 'Home', root_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'About', about_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Contact', contact_path, class: 'nav-link' %> </li> <% if user_signed_in? %> <li class="nav-item"> <%= link_to 'Quizzes', quizzes_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'My Quizzes', account_quizzes_path, class: 'nav-link' %> </li> <% end %> </ul> -

 Replace the template’s

-element that contains the Devise links, like this:<ul class="navbar-nav"> <% if user_signed_in? %> <li class="nav-item"> <%= link_to "Hi, #{current_user.email}", edit_user_registration_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Sign Out', destroy_user_session_path, method: :delete, class: 'nav-link' %> </li> <% else %> <li class="nav-item"> <%= link_to 'Sign In', new_user_session_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Sign Up', new_user_registration_path, class: 'nav-link' %> </li> <% end %> </ul>
+formelement with anotherulelement that contains the Devise links, like this:<ul class="navbar-nav"> <% if user_signed_in? %> <li class="nav-item"> <%= link_to "Hi, #{current_user.email}", edit_user_registration_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Sign Out', destroy_user_session_path, method: :delete, class: 'nav-link' %> </li> <% else %> <li class="nav-item"> <%= link_to 'Sign In', new_user_session_path, class: 'nav-link' %> </li> <li class="nav-item"> <%= link_to 'Sign Up', new_user_registration_path, class: 'nav-link' %> </li> <% end %> </ul>

 3.2.
 Conditionally Highlighting the Active Navigation Link

-element for the current page by making the following changes.
+To fix this problem, we will conditionally add the active class to the appropriate nav-item element for the current page by making the following changes.

 -